40 primary students, teachers stabbed in primary school in China

-About 40 students and staff members of a primary school in China were stabbed by a security guard, official media reported on Thursday.
-The incident happened at the school in Guangxi province, state-run China Daily said in a brief report.
+About 40 students and staff of a primary school in China were injured when a security guard attacked them with a knife, official media reported on Thursday, the latest such incident of mass attack by disgruntled people in the country.
+The incident happened at a school in southern Guangxi province, state-run China Daily said in a brief report.

+Three of the injured are in serious condition, state-run CGTN TV reported.
+The man has been detained by the police and the injured have been sent to a hospital, it said.
+The incident happened on Thursday at 8.30 am, at Wangfu Town Central Primary School in Wuzhou city, Guangxi Zhuang Autonomous Region.

+A press release on the incident released by the Wangfu Town government said the alleged attacker was a school security guard 50-year-old Li Xiaomin, Hong Kong based South China Morning Post reported.
+The press release said "around 40 people" were hurt, including three severely injured – the school's principal, another security guard and a student.

 - READ MORE ON: